 There are large variations in TSS throughout water bodies, therefore guidelines should be determined by including information on natural levels within the regional area of sampling.
 As no ANZECC guideline currently exists for TSS, this report will use the interim guideline of 6mg/L adopted by the Department of Water and originally developed by the Waters and Rivers commission for the Wilson Inlet report to community (October 2000).
-TSS in the Brockman catchment ranged between laboratory detection limits and 51mg/L recorded at Grey Road Bridge in Bindoon.
+TSS in the Brockman catchment ranged between laboratory detection limits and 1951mg/L recorded at Romany Creek7Grey Road Bridgeindoon.

-Julimar/Chittering Bridge (BRN18) and Grey Road Bridge (BRN27) significantly exceeded the interim guideline of 6mg/L for TSS on both sampling occasions, with concentrations between 8 and 51mg/L. Aquila (BRN14), Keating Road (BRN21), Moondyne (BRN24), Yalliawirra (BRN25), South Chittering Creek (BRN22), Wootra Brook (BRN9), Udamung Creek (BRN5) and Murphy Gully (BRN1) exceeded the interim guideline of 6mg/L for TSS on one of the sampling occasions with concentrations between 7 and 16mg/L (Figure 10).
-The sites that exceeded the interim guideline are somewhat similar to the 2009 results however the concentrations of the sites that did exceed the guideline are very different.
-For example both Moondyne and Yalliawirra exceeded the guidelines in 2009 & 2010 however the maximum range in 2009 was between 32 & 36mg/L and the maximum range in 2010 was between 10 & 16mg/L in general the TSS concentrations were lower in 2010 then they were in 2009.
-High TSS values can potentially be a result of extreme rainfall events, there was much less rainfall in 2010 which could account for the reduced TSS concentrations.
+Julimar/Chittering Bridge (BRN18) andGrey Road Bridge (BRN27) exceeded the interim guideline of 6mg/L for TSS on both sampling occasions, with concentrations between 15 and 1851mg/L. Murphy Gully (BRN1), Udumung Creek (BRN5), Romany Creek (BRN7), Wootra Brook (BRN9), Lake Chittering (BRN15), Wilson Rd (BRN22), Moondyne (BRN24), Yalliawarra (BRN25), and Marda Brook (BRN26) and Murphy Gully (BRN1) exceeded the interim guideline of 6mg/L for TSS on one of the sampling occasions with concentrations between 77 and 1916mg/L (Figure 10).
+The sites that exceeded the interim guideline are somewhat similar to previous years however the concentrations of the sites have reduced back down to typical levels from the higher than average levels in 2011 which were most likely due to higher levels of rainfall.